splunk/public-o11y-docs/admin/admin-onboarding/phase1/phase1-arch-gdi.rst

 .. _phase1-zero-config:

-(Optional) Consider the Zero Configuration Auto Instrumentation
+(Optional) Consider using Zero Configuration Auto Instrumentation
 ====================================================================================================

 If you are deploying numerous similar services written in Java, .NET, or Node.js, you can deploy the OpenTelemetry collector and enable the Zero Configuration for Auto Instrumentation.
 Use zero config if you don't have access to the source code or the ability to change the deployment.